Public and Patient Involvement (PPI) Research Unit

 Anne is involved with international collaborations in Europe and North America to advance the evidence base about best practice for PPI and participatory health research.
 She is active in projects with WHO Europe, the International Collaboration for Participatory Health Research and the North American Primary Care Research Group.
 Her current research interests include the sociological concept of space and how this can enhance understanding of participatory spaces in health.

 Professor Ailish Hannigan, B.Sc., PhD.

-Associate Professor of Biomedical Statistics, GEMS
+Associate Professor of Biomedical Statistics, School of Medicine

 Ailish is the lead for quantitative research in the PPI Research Unit.
 She is Principal Investigator for the Vulnerable New Communities project and leads the quantitative work package for HRB EMH-IC.
 She has over 20 years’ experience as a statistician and educator and acts as statistical consultant both nationally and internationally.
 Her research interests include population health, the design and analysis of cohort and registry studies, and the potential and challenges for PPI in quantitative health research.

 Senior Lecturer in Primary Healthcare - Public and Patient Involvement, School of Medicine.

 Jon has over 15 years of experience working in community and academic participatory health research and integrated knowledge translation.
 He is a qualitative researcher with a background in public health promotion and anthropology of development.
 Jon's research interests are in understanding the theory and practice of multi-stakeholder engagement for co-creating new knowledge and its translation into action, principally in primary care and community health.
 His recent focus has been in using a social network approach in understanding how community stakeholders take ownership over academic research.